 This post may contain affiliate links.
 I may earn a small amount from the company mentioned in this post.
 For more info, check my full Disclosure statement.

 I always loved crafting with my children.
 I still do–even though they are grown!
 These Easy Finger Puppets are a fun craft that’s easy enough to make with toddlers, but fun for any age!
 Plan now for Spring or even Summer Breaks!
 Make some to play with and lots more to donate!
 I love the concept of “Kids Helping Kids“.
 Making a craft to give away is an enjoyable way to encourage service and thoughtfulness at a young age.
-You can pack them into Operation Christmas Child shoebox gifts, send them and a note to a child in the hospital, or make a bunch to include in goody bags at birthday time!
+You can pack them into Operation Christmas Child shoebox gifts, send them and a note to a child in the hospital, or even make a bunch to include in goody bags at birthday time!

 These Easy Finger Puppets have so many possibilities for variety!